-Entitled “IONiC: Transforming Education Through Collaborative Development of Materials at the Frontiers of Inorganic Chemistry,” the project will feature four summertime faculty development workshops, each focused on one main subfield of inorganic chemistry.
+Titled “IONiC: Transforming Education Through Collaborative Development of Materials at the Frontiers of Inorganic Chemistry,” the project will feature four summertime faculty development workshops, each focused on one main subfield of inorganic chemistry.

 “These workshops will capture the most exciting and cutting-edge research taking place in the field of inorganic chemistry and make it available in ready-to-use modules that can be dropped into an existing undergraduate course,” said Johnson.
 “The project will strengthen the connections between researchers and teachers by bringing them together to talk about research and teaching at the forefront of inorganic chemistry.”